 **** This post was part of a sponsored press trip to the city of Stuttgart.
-Moreover, the post includes affiliate links.
+Moreover, the post includes affiliate links (marked with *).
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****

-If you are spending two days in town and want to fill one day in Stuttgart with heavy sightseeing and chill the other, then pick between the following Stuttgart itineraries.
-Depending on your personal interest.
+If you are spending two days in town and want to fill one day in Stuttgart with sightseeing and chill the other, then pick between the following Stuttgart itineraries.

 How to get Around Stuttgart